-PD and RD shall submit their T-Bonds auction bids through the AUPD function in the Bloomberg system from the terminal of one of the authorized users.
-PD and RD shall submit their T-Bills auction orders electronically through the SKD system.
+Primary Dealers and Recognised Dealers shall submit their T-Bonds auction bids through the AUPD function in the Bloomberg system from the terminal of one of the authorised users.
+Primary Dealers and Recognised Dealers shall submit their T-Bills auction orders electronically through the SKD system and AUPD function in the Bloomberg system, respectively.

-The PD or RD may place, change and cancel its orders within the time limit provided without any restrictions.
-The PD and RD are not entitled to make any changes to its orders once this time limit has expired.
+Primary Dealers or Recognised Dealers may place, change and cancel its orders within the time limit provided without any restrictions.
+Primary Dealers or Recognised Dealers are not entitled to make any changes to its orders once this time limit has expired.

-If it proves impossible to submit the bid pursuant to the process described above, the PD and / or RD shall, at the earliest opportunity, notify an authorized member of staff of the CNB and shall, within the stipulated time limit, fax the bid on the prescribed form to the contact fax number or deliver it directly to the authorized members of staff of the CNB.
-The PD and / or RD shall verify delivery of the faxed order using the contact telephone number.
-Non- compliance with this requirement may result in the PD's or RD's order not being included in the auction.
+If it proves impossible to submit the bid pursuant to the process described above, the Primary Dealer and / or Recognised Dealer shall, at the earliest opportunity, notify an authorised member of staff of the Czech National Bank and shall, within the stipulated time limit, fax the bid on the prescribed form to the contact fax number or deliver it directly to the authorised members of staff of the Czech National Bank.
+The Primary Dealer and / or Recognised Dealer shall verify delivery of the faxed order using the contact telephone number.
+Non- compliance with this requirement may result in the Primary Dealer's or Recognised Dealer's order not being included in the auction.

-Each PD or RD shall send on the prescribed form by the means of Bloomberg message system or to the CNB's contact fax number a list of all investors (both clients and itself) whose bids have been submitted to the auction.
+Each Primary Dealer or Recognised Dealer shall send on the prescribed form by the means of Bloomberg message system or to the Czech National Bank's contact fax number a list of all investors (both clients and itself) whose bids have been submitted to the auction.
 The list of investors shall be delivered by the day after the auction date at the latest.

-Competitive bids shall be submitted in a format, which complies with the published manner of submission of the bids.
+Competitive bids shall be submitted in a format which complies with the published manner of submission of the bids.

-In the event of formal deficiencies in the bid or the list of investors, the authorized members of staff of the CNB may ask the PD and RD to rectify them.
-This shall be without prejudice to the duty of the PD and RD to complete the bid and the list of investors correctly, both formally and materially, and to deliver them to the CNB.
+In the event of formal deficiencies in the bid or the list of investors, the authorised members of staff of the Czech National Bank may ask the Primary Dealer and Recognised Dealer to rectify them.
+This shall be without prejudice to the duty of the Primary Dealers and Recognised Dealers to complete the bid and the list of investors correctly, both formally and materially, and to deliver them to the Czech National Bank.

-The PD and RD are responsible for the formal and material correctness of the information contained in the bid and the list of investors.
+The Primary Dealers and Recognised Dealers are responsible for the formal and material correctness of the information contained in the bid and the list of investors.